anaxios/grav/pages/08.prologue-of-ochrid/06.june/15.june-15/docs.md

 Augustine turned from paganism to Christianity, thanks to the counsels, tears and prayers of his mother, Monica.
 He was a great teacher of the Church and an influential writer, but with certain impermissible extremes in his teaching.
 As bishop of Hippo, he glorified the Lord for thirty-five years and lived a total of seventy-six years on earth (354-430 A.D.).

-**HYMN OF PRAISE
+#### HYMN OF PRAISE

-####
-**
-**SAINT VITUS
+##### SAINT VITUS

-####
-**
-The most excellent Vitus, full of heavenly honey,
+The most excellent Vitus, full of heavenly honey,<br/>

-Before the unbelievers, confessed Christ,
+Before the unbelievers, confessed Christ,<br/>

-And mocked the lifeless idols
+And mocked the lifeless idols<br/>

-And the dark idolatrous soothsayers.
+And the dark idolatrous soothsayers.<br/>

-He glorified Christ as the power of God;
+He glorified Christ as the power of God;<br/>

-To his father and to the judge, he taught the truth,
+To his father and to the judge, he taught the truth,<br/>

-But against him, both of them took up arms,
+But against him, both of them took up arms,<br/>

-And for the young Vitus, torments prepared.
+And for the young Vitus, torments prepared.<br/>

-But God, His martyrs protects
+But God, His martyrs protects<br/>

-And glorifies those who glorify Him.
+And glorifies those who glorify Him.<br/>

-Vitus needed to witness to the Lord Christ
+Vitus needed to witness to the Lord Christ<br/>

-Before the emperor
+Before the emperor<br/>

-And in Rome, to suffer publicly,
+And in Rome, to suffer publicly,<br/>

-That his name would be more glorified.
+That his name would be more glorified.<br/>

-Little Vitus the angels held,
+Little Vitus the angels held,<br/>

-Little Vitus the angels led.
+Little Vitus the angels led.<br/>

-And his soul, the angels bore;
+And his soul, the angels bore;<br/>
 Into Paradise they took it and to God presented it.

 #### REFLECTION